Skip to content

 Other tools, that often leverage these Open Source toolboxes and platforms, cater for extra capabilites.

-Therefore, BIM / IFC can be leveraged to access existing data provided by AECO software but also to enrich / augment data for specific needs.
+Therefore, BIM / IFC / IDS can be leveraged to access existing data provided by AECO software but also to enrich / augment data for specific needs.

 This is indeed critically important given that IFC files coming out of the AECO industry are focused on the need of that industry and not on the needs of registering RRR on BAUnits related to Spatial Units.
 There is therefore a real need to be able to enrich / augment data to support administrative processes.